AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

 1. To start preparing the send, click the **Prepare** button located in the top right corner.

-The Deployment block shows the preparation progress, then the preparation statistics: number of targeted messages, number of messages to send, etc.
+1. The preparation progress is displayed alongside with three KPIs: number of targeted messages, number of messages to send, etc.

-Depending on the size of the targeted population, this operation may take some time.
+1. Depending on the size of the targeted population, this operation may take some time.